twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time when used in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program displays a critical error when using **Complete Composites** in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), the guy behind the predefined or sample glyphs (based on Garava) and his fonts designed by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably small capitals as shown in `CompositeData.xml` (see the user data section below).
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), the guy behind the sample glyphs (based on Garava Regular) and his fonts designed by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably small capitals as shown in `CompositeData.xml` (see the user data section below).
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
-* Despite FontCreator 5.6 having included unused content and used non-standard resource layout, [UPX](https://upx.github.io/) can't test the executable file (NotPackedException: not packed by UPX) but the executable file compresses successfully without any parameters.
+* Despite FontCreator 5.6 having included unused content and used non-standard resource layout, [UPX](https://upx.github.io/) can't test the executable file (NotPackedException: not packed by UPX) but the executable file compresses successfully either with the 1 or 9 parameter (compress slow or fast) or without any parameters.
 * In new fonts, the international currency sign (¤) is mapped in the Macintosh Roman glyph mapping list but not the euro (€) which is mapped by the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding while version 7.0 (2013-04-25) & above uses Unicode.
-Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of e.g. using &lt;&lt; (much less than) for certain symbols like opening guillemot use a backslash (\\) and the hexadecimal code of any character as escape code, e.g. \\00AB.
+Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts (except in Simplified Chinese) and when exporting kerning pairs, instead of e.g. using &lt;&lt; (much less than) for certain symbols like opening guillemot use a backslash (\\) and the hexadecimal code of any character as escape code, e.g. \\00AB.

 ## Unregistered version limitations
 As FontCreator is pay shareware, the unregistered version will show a splash screen on startup and has a grace period of 30 days.
 If registration is not performed during or within the grace period, the following restrictions will be imposed on the version number: